According to your sales reps, the pipeline is full of deals. You need to close a few of the late stage big ones to make your number this year.

 This blog will focus on five ways to reduce the perception of risk associated with your solution.

 Q4 is difficult.
 The holidays are an obstacle to getting face time with prospects and customers to secure those last minute deals.
 Get ahead of this issue, by building a Q4 strategy now.

-The deals you care about are the ones in latter half of the sales cycle.
-Listen in on the strategy sessions for these deals.
+The deals you care about for Q4 are the ones in the latter half of the sales cycle.
+Listen in on the win strategy sessions for these deals.
 This is what you hear from the team: